Needham Reiterates a Buy Rating on EverQuote (EVER)

-In a report released today, Mayank Tandon from Needham reiterated a Buy rating on EverQuote (EVER), with a price target of $65.00.
-The company’s shares closed last Tuesday at $51.32.
+Needham analyst Mayank Tandon reiterated a Buy rating on EverQuote (EVER) today and set a price target of $65.00.
+The company’s shares closed last Tuesday at $50.11.

 According to TipRanks.com, Tandon is a top 100 analyst with an average return of 26.1% and a 71.2% success rate.
 Tandon covers the Technology sector, focusing on stocks such as SS&C Technologies Holdings, Duck Creek Technologies, and Bottomline Technologies.

-EverQuote has an analyst consensus of Strong Buy, with a price target consensus of $62.00, a 29.1% upside from current levels.
+Currently, the analyst consensus on EverQuote is a Strong Buy with an average price target of $62.00, representing a 29.1% upside.
 In a report released today, Oppenheimer also assigned a Buy rating to the stock with a $70.00 price target.

 See today’s analyst top recommended stocks >>